Frog-Frog/PageMaster/README.md

-# PageViewController
+# PageMaster

 ## Description
-PageViewController is a wrapper class for easier use of UIPageViewController.
+PageMaster is a wrapper class for easier use of UIPageViewController.

 ## Feature
 - Easier than UIPageViewController